 You don’t want to add egg yolks straight into the warm milk mixture or you will end up with some clumps of scrambled eggs.
 When you temper the eggs, you dilute them to spread the proteins apart and make them less likely to clump together when they cook.
 The process also warms the eggs very slowly which is another key step to prevent clumps of cooked eggs in the ice cream mixture.

-Step 4: Cook the passion fruit ice cream custard.
+Step 4: Cook the ice cream base.

 After you temper the egg yolks, pour them into the saucepan with the milk mixture and heat the batch up to between 160°F to 180°F. The mixture really only needs to heat up to 160°F in order to bring it to a safe temperature to eat.
 However, if you heat the mixture a bit more it will get thicker and the ice cream will be richer.
 I want to caution you not to overdo it though.
 Don’t heat the mixture beyond 185°F or the eggs could coagulate.